Conni2461/dotfiles/README.md

 To install all VimPlugins open nvim and run: `:PlugInstall` All further commands can be found on [vim-plugs github page](https://github.com/junegunn/vim-plug).

-Vim plugins require nodejs and npm for coc.nvim.
-Also ccls and bash-language-server.

 A full list of used plugins:

 -   [signature](https://github.com/kshenoy/vim-signature)